Owl attacks Great Blue Heron at nest in darkness [video]By Hugh Powell April 12, 2012

 What’s even more interesting than the owl’s brief appearance is the female heron’s defense.
 Before the attack, she rests quietly over her eggs, feathers sleeked down, her head resting against her body with her long neck folded underneath her.
 As soon as the owl appears she jumps to her full height, spreads her wings, and lets out a long series of grating screeches.
 As the seconds tick by, she settles back over the eggs in an entirely different posture—feathers fluffed, plumes erected, her neck extended, fully alert with her heavy bill at the ready.
 With her wings she forms a tent over the nest and makes herself look as large as possible.

 Based on the size of the attacker, the habitat, and the time of night, we believe this was a Great Horned Owl.
-The diet of these large owls is typically about 90 percent mammals, according to Birds of North America Online.
+The diet of these large owls is typically about 90 percent mammals, according to Birds of the World.
 Although they hunt birds relatively rarely, the tactic of taking incubating birds from their nests at night is a fairly common one—Great Horned Owls have been recorded taking coots, ducks, loons, mergansers, and grebes in this way.

 Great Horned Owls also sometimes take nestlings at night, meaning that there may be some danger of an owl attack later in the nesting season.
 For now, the attacks seem to have subsided—the last one was on Monday night.
 We will continue to watch the herons and hope for the best.

 Available for everyone,

 funded by donors like you